 Put the butter in a frypan and fry the mushrooms without moving them around.
 Turn over only when they have a nice crust on the bottom.
 Add the garlic, salt and pepper and saute for one minute.

-Add the cream and bring to a boil, cooking for 3 minutes.
+Add the cream and bring to a boil, now add the cheese cooking for 3 minutes.
 Lower the temperature, add the parsley and simmer for one minute until thick and smooth.

 OMG!
 Chicken, steak, fish, even toast triangles will benefit from this sauce.

 Last night Don made Fish and Chips and I have to be honest….they were THE best yet.
 So we agreed no more ordering in.
 You might be surprised at one of the ingredients but, boy oh boy, it worked.

 - 1 1/4 cups flour